jordibc/mapelia/readme.rst

                    [--ignore-check]
                    file

   Split an stl file.
-The idea is to help post-procssing stl files made with mapelia, so they can be printed more easily.
+The idea is to help post-processing stl files made with mapelia, so they can be printed more easily.
 It does not modify the original file, but creates two new files that end with "_N.stl" and "_S.stl" (or "_head.stl" and "_tail.stl" if using the option --number).